sneekers/nesting-doll/README.md

 ```

 ### doll.rawBind(function, [context])
-Raw bind is meant to bind a function similarly to doll.bind() above, but does not run the
+Raw bind is similar to `doll.bind()` above but does not run the
 doll nesting functionality (which sets outer and previous dolls).
-This was created specifically
-to assist in binding multiple functions to the same doll context without running the nesting
+This allows binding multiple functions to the same doll context without running the nesting
 code more than once.
 ```js
 function createTransaction(name, transaction, callback) {